andev0x/auto-lihypr/README.md

 # 🌿 auto-lihypr

-A fully automated Hyprland setup script for Ubuntu and Arch Linux focused on a minimal, developer-friendly Wayland environment.
+A fully automated Hyprland setup script **optimized for Arch Linux** with Ubuntu/Debian support.
+This configuration is designed for a minimal, developer-friendly Wayland environment with maximum stability on Arch Linux.

-Supports automatic installation on:
+## 🎯 **Primary Target: Arch Linux**

+**This configuration is primarily designed and tested for Arch Linux.** All configurations are optimized for Arch Linux's rolling release model and package management system.

+### Supported Systems:
+- **Arch Linux (pacman)** — ✅ **Primary target, fully optimized**
-- Ubuntu / Debian-based systems (apt)
+- Ubuntu / Debian-based systems (apt) — ⚠️ Secondary support

-- Arch Linux (pacman) — installs pacman packages where available and falls back to building from source when necessary
+### Arch Linux Advantages:
+- Latest stable versions of all Wayland components
+- Native package availability for all core dependencies
+- Optimized systemd integration
+- Rolling release ensures compatibility with latest features

 Notes:
 - Some utilities (for example `swww` for fancy wallpaper transitions) may only be available from the AUR on Arch.
 The installer will warn you and suggest how to install them.